lukcic/devops/AWS/SysAdmin/IdentitySecurity.md

 Capability to force rotation of secrets every X days.
 Automate generation of secrets (using Lambda).
 Secrets rotation events details are registered in CloudTrail.
 Combined with CloudWatch Alarms gives possibility to notify users.
-Strong integration with RDS (MySQL, PostrgreSQL, Aurora) for storing credentials.
+Strong integration with RDS (MySQL, PostrgreSQL, Aurora) for storing DB credentials.
+Other DBs: Redshift, DocumentDB, other).
+Can generate API keys.
 Secrets are encrypted using KSM.

 Pricing: